 The principal standing committees appointed by the Board are as follows:

 Remuneration Committee: The remuneration committee reviews the performance of executive Directors, sets the scale and structure of their remuneration and reviews the basis of their service agreements with due regard to the interests of the shareholders.
 The remuneration committee will also make recommendations to the Directors concerning the allocation of share options to Directors and employees.
 No Director is permitted to participate in discussions or decisions concerning their own remuneration.
 The remuneration and terms of appointment of the members of the remuneration committee are set by the Board.
-The remuneration committee is comprised of Simon Melling and has access to external expertise should that be required.
+The remuneration committee is comprised of James Leahy and has access to external expertise should that be required.

 The Board has agreed that appointments to the Board are made by the Board as a whole and so has not created a Nominations Committee.

 Principle Six: Appropriate Skills and Experience of the Directors